Agnogh/training_grounds_for_Python/README.md

 ### 3.2 *Monsters*

-Monsters list: *Vampire, Skeleton, Werewolf, Wraight, Zombie*
+Monsters list: *Vampire, Skeleton, Werewolf, Wraith, Zombie*

 Each monster has: Armour, HP, Damage Range, and, in some cases, a Special ability.